MangatH/surfs_up/README.md

 <img width="274" alt="Screen Shot 2022-10-23 at 6 58 11 PM" src="https://user-images.githubusercontent.com/111387025/197395032-de1b89e3-fb80-4d03-bdc6-718e5779ee93.png">
 <img width="319" alt="Screen Shot 2022-10-23 at 6 58 55 PM" src="https://user-images.githubusercontent.com/111387025/197395037-a8b3b660-59c1-4e3a-91ad-03ebd5b71eca.png">

-## Summary
+## Summary and additional queries
 * The results indicate that the opening of the surf shop might turn out to be a good idea.

+* The mean temperature, as seen through the summary statistics for the months of June and December, seems to be idle for such type of business.

 * However, in order to have a better insight it would be best to look at the precipitation data as well.
 Precipitation is one of the major factors affecting such kind of businesses.
-Therefore, an additional query can be looking at the precipitation by slightly changing the query as shown:
+Therefore, an additional query can be made to look at the precipitation, by slightly changing the query as shown:

 <img width="1403" alt="Screen Shot 2022-10-23 at 7 07 23 PM" src="https://user-images.githubusercontent.com/111387025/197395486-aa08edf7-4bb0-4506-a3be-43a4d250ec4e.png">

-* Further, looking at the summary statistics for both these columns to have a better insight.
+* Further, looking at the summary statistics for both these columns- 'temperature' and 'precipitation' to have a better insight.

 <img width="540" alt="Screen Shot 2022-10-23 at 7 09 29 PM" src="https://user-images.githubusercontent.com/111387025/197395567-37025bce-35bb-4f1c-81d9-877a783acb74.png">